-The publication requirements for the fire safety report are the same as those for the annual security report and are found in Chapter 9.
+The publication requirements for the fire safety report are the same as those for the annual security report and are found in Chapter 9. followed.
+Your institution must adhere to the policies and procedures it discloses.

 If your institution does not have any fire safety experts on site, we suggest that you contact local experts, such as the fire marshal, fire chief, fire investigator or other local fire authorities for assistance in developing appropriate policies and procedures.